 – Is it true that you didn’t get any publishing for “Movin’ Too Fast” because you lost an important fax?

 Yeah, that did happen (laughs).
 Romina Johnson was the singer and Rolando Bacci was her partner who released the original version of “Movin’ Too Fast”, but it didn’t have much impact.
 What people know as the official version today was actually an Artful Dodger remix that we released on Centric Records as a white label.
 We created a lot of hype around it, and it ended up doing so well that it was later re-released as the official version on Locked On.
 Since the original hadn’t done much, and Artful Dodger was becoming popular with “Rewind”, Roland was willing to let us release our version and our manager promised to give them a piece of the publishing in return.
 But when it came time to register the publishing, Roland went back on his word and said “No we didn’t agree to that.
 The publishing is all ours “.
-Since our record-keeping was pretty slack back then, we couldn’t find the fax agreement he’d sent us, which would have supported our argument.
+Since our record-keeping was pretty slack back then, we couldn’t find the fax agreement he’d sent us, which would’ve supported our argument.
 So even though “Movin’ Too Fast” was one of our biggest radio hits, but we didn’t get 1% of the publishing, and no remix fee either, which was a shame.

 – What kind of money was Artful Dodger making for DJ gigs at the height of your popularity?

 It’s hard to remember, but the majority paid us a few grand.
 A few gigs earned us £15,000, which doesn’t compare to what DJs make today, but at the time, we thought it was an incredible amount.

 Do you know how many units “It’s All About The Stragglers” sold?